ZipCPU/sdspi/README.md

 can use the same control interface for the full SD protocol.
 To that end, I intend to build a version of this controller that works with the full SD protocol--even integrating a card detect bit into the control register.

+# Commercial Applications

+Should you find the GPLv3 license insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLC.